SquareBracketAssociates/BuildingApplicationWithSpec2/README.md

 # BuildingApplicationWithSpec2

-This project contains the new documentation for Spec20.
+This project contains the forth coming book for Spec20: the UI builder framework of Pharo.
+The release date for the book is December 2023.

 [Latest build](https://github.com/SquareBracketAssociates/BuildingApplicationWithSpec2/releases/download/latest/Spec2-wip.pdf)